 Attack on Port Arthur

-The Rise of Japan, the Xinhai Revolution, and World War I in Asia (8 February 1904)
+The Rise of Japan, the Spanish-American War, and the Boxer Rebellion (8 February 1904)

 Historical Map of East Asia & the Western Pacific